PetalCat/PetalDisconnect/README.md

 Instantly drop your server connection using a dedicated keybind.
 Perfect for panic exits, privacy, or quickly switching tasks.

+Note: The quick-disconnect keybind itself is configured under Controls → Keybinds, not in the mod’s settings menu.

 🪟 Auto-Disconnect on Lost Focus

 Optionally disconnects you the moment your game window loses focus.